Socjon/Socjon.github.io/_posts/2018-11-28-missingno.md

 `missingno` is my best tool in my tool belt for finding about NaN values in a dataset.
 There are plently of great tools to explore your data.
 When starting out on a project, your missing NaN values could be an important factor in making decisions and there is where `missingno` shines.
 This library “works by converting tabular data matrices into boolean masks based on whether individual entries contain data (which evaluates to true) or left empty (which evaluates to false).”
 (Bilogur) This “nullity matrix” is what is leveraged against the underlying packages NumPy, pandas, SciPy, matplotlib, and seaborn (Bilogur).

 The first visualization is an easy one `msno.bar`.
 This returns a bar graph of the showing how much is missing from each column.
 This makes for comparing the missing data from different features easier while showing where there could be no data at all.
 You can quickly see in portion what data is missing and from where.
+As it looks, there is roughly the same amount of missing data across our dataset but we can't see if there are any patterns to it.

 ![huh](/images/msno_post/huh.png)